One of the things that makes the Electric Palace such a great place to visit is our fabulous, dedicated volunteer team.

 What's your favourite snack or drink at the cinema?

-Long Blonde ale.
+Long Blonde ale and The Jolly Fisherman-recommended drinks selection.
 And a controversial cinema choice: popcorn.

 What's your favourite seat?